 - Tailored Barium Swallow Study (National Jewish Health)

-- Understanding Esophageal Manometry (American Society for Gastrointestinal Endoscopy) Available in Spanish
+- Understanding Esophageal Manometry (American Society for Gastrointestinal Endoscopy) Also in Spanish

-- Upper GI Endoscopy (National Institute of Diabetes and Digestive and Kidney Diseases) Available in Spanish
+- Upper GI Endoscopy (National Institute of Diabetes and Digestive and Kidney Diseases) Also in Spanish

 - Videofluoroscopic Swallowing Study (VFSS) (American Speech-Language-Hearing Association)